MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 If `AS OF` is unspecified, the system automatically chooses an `AS OF` timestamp.

-Currently, all user-defined sources and tables have a retention window of one second, so `AS OF` is of limited usefulness except when subscribing to queries over certain internal relations.
+By default, all user-defined sources and tables have a retention period of one second, so `AS OF` is of limited usefulness except when subscribing to queries over certain internal relations.
+To configure the retention period, see the docs on [retention periods](#/manage/retention-period.md).

 ### `UP TO`